RICKand-MORTY/MARMamba/README.md

 ## MARMamba

-This is the source code for MARMamba in paper "**Balancing Efficiency and Restoration: Lightweight Mamba-Based Model for CT Metal Artifact Reduction**".
+This is the source code for the paper "**Balancing Efficiency and Restoration: Lightweight Mamba-Based Model for CT Metal Artifact Reduction**".
+Accepted by **IEEE Transactions on Radiation and Plasma Medical Sciences**.

 ### Architecture